Plattenbauten: Touching Rectangles in Space: Planar 3-Colorable Graphs

-They define \emph{corner polyhedra} as polytopes obtained from what we call an orthogonal surface by restricting the surface to the bounded flats and connecting their boundary to the origin $\mathbf{0}=(0,0,0)$, this replaces the 3 unbounded flats of an orthogonal surface by three flats closing the polytope.
-Eppstein and Mumford show that the skeleton graphs of corner polyhedra are exactly the cubic bipartite $3$-connected graphs with the property that every separating triangle of the planar dual graph has the same parity.
-This is equivalent to our characterization of these graphs as duals of $3$-colorable triangulations with admit a choice of the outer face such that there are no babets, see~\cref{prop:babet}.
+Eppstein and Mumford~\cite{EppM-14} study orthogonal polytopes and their graphs.
+They define \term{corner polyhedra} as polytopes obtained from what we call an orthogonal surface by restricting the surface to the bounded flats and connecting their boundary to the origin $\mathbf{0}=(0,0,0)$, this replaces the 3 unbounded flats of an orthogonal surface by three flats closing the polytope.
+Eppstein and Mumford show that the skeleton graphs of corner polyhedra are exactly the cubic bipartite 3-connected graphs with the property that every separating triangle of the planar dual graph has the same parity.
+This is equivalent to our characterization of these graphs as duals of 3-colorable triangulations with admit a choice of the outer face such that there are no babets, see~\cref{prop:babet}.

 A major part of their proof is devoted to the construction of a rooted cycle cover, respectively, to the investigation of necessary and sufficient conditions for the existence of such a cycle cover.
-The proof is based on a set of operations that allow any $4$-connected Eulerian triangulation to be reduced to smaller ones.
-In contrast show the equivalent existence of an $\alpha$-orientation with a counting argument.
-Given a cycle cover Eppstein and Mumford provide a construction an appropriate orthogonal surface from the combinatorial data by combining the coordinates obtained from plane drawings of three orthogonal projections.
+The proof is based on a set of operations that allow any 4-connected Eulerian triangulation to be reduced to a smaller one.
+In contrast we show the equivalent existence of an $\alpha$-orientation with a counting argument.
+Given a cycle cover Eppstein and Mumford provide a construction of an appropriate orthogonal surface from the combinatorial data by combining the coordinates obtained from plane drawings of three orthogonal projections.
 In contrast we refer to the established theory of Schnyder woods and their relation to orthogonal structures to get the results.

-As a more general class than corner polyhedra Eppstein and Mumford define \emph{xyz polyhedra} as orthogonal polytopes with the property that each axis-parallel line through a vertex contains exactly one other vertex.
-They characterize the skeletons of as cubic bipartite $3$-connected graphs, i.e., as the duals of $3$-colorable triangulations.
-Modulo the `reflection' of the three outer flats this correspond to our \cref{thm:planar}.
+As a more general class than corner polyhedra Eppstein and Mumford define \term{xyz polyhedra} as orthogonal polytopes with the property that each axis-parallel line through a vertex contains exactly one additional vertex.
+They characterize the skeletons of them as cubic bipartite 3-connected graphs, i.e., as the duals of 3-colorable triangulations.
+Modulo the `reflection' of the three outer flats this corresponds to our \cref{thm:planar}.
 The main step in the proof is the gluing of an orthogonal surface into a corner of another orthogonal surface, see \cref{sec:patching} and also Fig.~29 in~\cite{EppM-14}.